Manuel Roxas: Last president of the Commonwealth

+Among the first diplomatic correspondence Roxas sent as president was a personal letter to General Chiang Kai-shek requesting clemency for his wartime captor and friend Nobuhiko Jimbo.
+After receiving Roxas' letter, Chiang released Jimbo and returned him to Japan.
+Jimbo and Roxas' family maintained cordial relations in the years after the war.

 On June 3, 1946, Roxas appeared for the first time before a joint session of Congress to deliver his first State of the Nation Address.
 Among other things, he told the members of the Congress the grave problems and difficulties the Philippines face and reported on his special trip to the United States to discuss the approval for independence.

 On June 21, Roxas reappeared in front of another joint session of Congress and urged the acceptance of two laws passed by the Congress of the United States on April 30, 1946—the Tydings–McDuffie Act, of Philippine Rehabilitation Act, and the Bell Trade Act or Philippine Trade Act.
 Both recommendations were accepted by the Congress.
 Under the Bell Trade Act, the goods from the Philippines were granted tariff-free access to the American market, achieving one of Roxas's key aims; in exchange, he accepted pegging the Philippine peso to the U.S. dollar and American corporations were granted parity rights when it came to exploiting the minerals and forests of the Philippines.
-In exchange for accepting the Bell Trade Act, the U.S. Congress voted for some $2 billion US in aid to the Philippines.
+In exchange for accepting the Bell Trade Act, the U.S. Congress voted for some $2 billion in aid to the Philippines.
 Though the $2 billion was intended to assist with the reconstruction of the war-devastated nation, the vast majority of the money was stolen by Roxas and his corrupt friends.
 The American journalist Robert Shaplen noted after a visit to Manila: "It may well be that in no other city in the world was there so much graft and corruption and conniving after the war".

 In the congressional elections, the Huks joined forces with socialists and peasant unions to form a new party, the Democratic Alliance.
 The party won six seats in Congress on a platform of punishing collaborators, land reform and opposing the Bell Trade Act.
 Among the Huk leaders elected to Congress was the party's leader Luis Taruc.
 In what was described as "a monstrous abrogation of democratic procedure", Roxas expelled all members of Congress from the Democratic Alliance, claiming that they been elected illegally, and replaced them with his own bets.
 Roxas's expulsion of the Democratic Alliance from Congress was the beginning of a nation-wide purge of those who served in the Huk resistance against the Japanese as arrests and murders followed.
 Those who survived fled to the jungle and formed the Hukbong Mapagpalaya ng Bayan (the People's Revolutionary Army).".